abhi23shek/BankManagement/README.md

 ## Features
 New Account Creation: Users can create new accounts by providing necessary details such as account number, account holder name, account type (Savings or Current), and initial deposit.

 Deposit and Withdrawal: Users can deposit or withdraw money from their accounts.
 Additionally, the system supports using a gift card for withdrawals.

 Balance Enquiry: Users can check the balance of their accounts.

 Account Modification: Account holders can modify their account details, including the account holder's name, account type, and the deposited amount.

 Account Closure: Users can close their accounts, removing them from the system.

-All Account Holder List: Provides a list of all account holders along with their account details.
+All Account Holder List: Provides a list of all account holders along with their account details

 Password Protection: The system is password-protected to ensure security.

 ## How to Use